Urinary Incontinence

 • Urine leakage with no awareness that it is occurring.

-Common types of UI include:
+Common types of urinary incontinence include:

 1. Stress Urinary Incontinence: Leakage associated with common activities like sneezing, coughing, laughing, lifting, jumping or exercise